jmerriweather/pn532/README.md

     acc
   end

+  # Attempt to authenticate card
   def authenticate_card(client, data, %{tg: target_number, nfcid: identifier} = card, key) do
-    Logger.info("About to try authenticate key: #{inspect key}") with :ok <- client.deselect(data, target_number),
+    Logger.info("About to try authenticate key: #{inspect key}")
+    # To re-authenticate a card we need to first deselect then select
+    with :ok <- client.deselect(data, target_number),
          :ok <- client.select(data, target_number),
          :ok <- client.authenticate(data, target_number, 1, :key_a, key, identifier) do
       result =
+        # Once we have successfully authenticated the card, get the card token stored locally
         with {:load_secure_code, {:ok, user_token}} <- {:load_secure_code, CardService.get_card_token(identifier)},
+              # Get the token stored on the card
              {:read_secure_code, {:ok, secure_code}} <- {:read_secure_code, client.read(data, target_number, 1)},
+              # Compare the token stored locally and the token stored on the card
              {:verify_secure_code, {true, ^user_token, ^secure_code}} <- {:verify_secure_code, {user_token === secure_code, user_token, secure_code}} do

+        # Update the card with the fact that it is authenticated, store the authenticated key used and
+        # the token that was stored on the card
         card = card
         |> Map.put(:authenticated, :success)
         |> Map.put(:key, key)
         |> Map.put(:access_code, secure_code)

+        # Get user associated with the card and add the user to the card
         with {:ok, user} <- CardService.get_card_user(identifier) do
           Map.put(card, :user, user)
         else